FS Reloading Blogs

 To anyone who has lost a loved one in military service, I express my gratitude for their service and my sadness at your loss.
 Words can't adequately convey my feelings.
 However, the short video from Hillsdale College included below comes close to evoking the emotions I feel.

-I invite you to watch the video, listen to the music and remember your loved one's whose service and/or sacrifice, whether small or large, helped make our freedom today possible.
+I invite you to watch the video, listen to the music and remember your loved one's whose service and/or sacrifice, whether small or large, helped make our liberty today possible.

 When President Reagan says "Those who say we're in a time when there are no heroes—they just don't know where to look": I look to my friends and family mentioned above, many not mentioned who served in past wars and others who continue in military service today.
 To my mind, heroes all.